(Go to more Echinacea)

-Echinacea root is gaining a wide reputation as a blood purifier that increases the immune system's ability to fight infections.
+Echinacea root has gained a wide reputation as a blood purifier that increases the immune system's ability to fight infections.
 It is also thought to inhibit certain viruses such as flu and herpes.
-Historically, Native Americans used Echinacea as an analgesic for treating toothaches and as an immune system stimulant for the treatment of colds and sore throats.
+Historically, Native Americans used Echinacea as an analgesic in the treatment of toothaches, and as an immune system stimulant in the treatment of colds and sore throats.

 ECHINACEA PURPUREA Purple Coneflower Seeds

-Sow seed in cell packs or flats, press into soil and cover lightly.
+Plant Echinacea Seeds: Sow seeds in cell packs or flats, press into soil and cover lightly.
 Kept at 70°F., germination averages 21-28 days.
-Can direct sow into prepared seed beds ⅛ inch deep in groups of 3-4 seeds, spaced 18-24 inches apart.
-Thin to the
+Can direct sow into prepared seed beds ⅛ in. deep in groups of 3-4 seeds, spaced 18-24 in. apart.
+Thin to the strongest seedling.

-Comments: Full sun.
-Echinacea will tolerate some drought once established; perform better with regular water.
-Purple Coneflowers attract bees, butterflies, and beneficial insects and are long-lasting cut.
+Grow Echinacea: Full sun.
+Echinacea will tolerate some drought once established; performs better with regular water.
+Echinacea's purple coneflowers attract bees, butterflies, and beneficial insects, is a long-lasting cut-flower.
 Plants are deer resistant.